heytaes/heytaes.github.io/pages/res-aprs.md

 * Tiny Web Pages
     * If a local node is running the right software, it can respond to query packets with requested information, if available.
 * Latitude/Longitude Calculators
     * [Lat/Lon Coordinates can be expressed in one of three ways](http://www.maptools.com/UsingLatLon/Formats.html): decimal degrees, degrees minutes and seconds, or degrees and decimal minutes.
 Several sites offer conversion between the first two type, including the [FCC Lat/Lon Calculator](http://www.fcc.gov/mb/audio/bickel/DDDMMSS-decimal.html) and the [Efficacy.net Lat/Lon Converter](http://efficacy.net/experiments/convert_lat_long/).
 Also of interest is the [AMSAT GridSquare Converter](http://www.amsat.org/amsat/toys/gridconv.html).
-[Mac users can download the LatLon Converter](http://www.chimoosoft.com/latlon.html).
 APRS coordinates are reported using Degrees and Decimal Minutes, in a concatenated format that looks like DDDMM.MM, so that 12215.79 represents 122.26330 degrees.